taligentx/dscKeybusInterface/README.md

 2. For virtual keypad, run the `KeybusReader` example sketch and enter keys through serial and verify that the keys appear in the output and that the panel responds.
     * If keys are not displayed in the output, verify the transistor pinout, base resistor, and wiring connections.
 3. Run the `Status` example sketch and view the serial output to verify that the interface displays events from the security system correctly as partitions are armed, zones opened, etc.

+For general discussions, feature requests, or how-to issues, you can [post in Discussions](https://github.com/taligentx/dscKeybusInterface/discussions), or [post an Issue](https://github.com/taligentx/dscKeybusInterface/issues) if it looks like an issue with the library code itself.

 ## References
 [AVR Freaks - DSC Keybus Protocol](https://www.avrfreaks.net/forum/dsc-keybus-protocol): An excellent discussion on how data is sent on the Keybus.